 - Probationary License or Hold on the Contract

-If an accredited day care or out-of-school care program has been issued a probationary license, or an accredited family day home agency's contract with Alberta Children's Services has been put on hold, the program is issued a Temporary Accreditation Status by Accreditation of Early Learning and Care Services.
+If an accredited day care or out-of-school care program has been issued a probationary license, or an accredited family day home agency's contract with Alberta Children's Services has been put on hold, the program is required to inform the accreditation agency and complete a documentation process.
 Learn more.

 When an accredited program moves to a different location, it is required to complete specific reporting with the accreditation agency to confirm that program's relocation did not affect its ability to continue to maintain the accreditation standards.
 Learn more.